 Oral self-exams, like breast self-exams, are an excellent approach to detecting and eradicating dangers early on.
 Examine your tongue's back and sides thoroughly.
 Consult with your dentist right away if you notice (or feel) anything abnormal, such as lumps, bumps, painful places, or colored (red/white/grey) patches.

 As we age, our mouths gradually change.
 The cells in our mouth multiply and grow more numerous, leading to changes in the way our teeth and gums look and feel.
 These changes, known as dental aging, are entirely normal.
 But if the changes in your mouth are causing you concern, you might have to sit up and take action.
 Do not delay.
-Schedule an appointment with Dr. Sandeep Nayak for an oral cancer risk assessment or oral cancer screening.
+Schedule an appointment with Dr. Sandeep Nayak for an oral cancer treatment in Bangalore or oral cancer screening.

 Dr. Sandeep Nayak is a top-notch cancer specialist with over 15 years of expertise in all areas of cancer and its treatment.
 He is a pioneer of robotic and laparoscopic surgery and is committed to improving the quality of his patient's lives.